Last updated 23th May 2018.

 b) For statistical purposes, for example, assessing quantity of bookings per post code area, or quantity of bookings per airline / destination.

-c) Your email address may be used to send you product upgrade offers, although you can opt out of this option during the booking process, or by using the unsubscribe option provided in the email offer.
+c) Your email address or mobile number may be used to send you product upgrade offers, although you can opt out of this option during the booking process, or by using the unsubscribe option provided in the email offer.

 How we use your personal information